Review the Student Handbook and learn more about our program policies, predeparture planning, and travel tips.

 Participants are required to reside in the lodging that is arranged by their FLP.
 If they wish to arrive prior to, or stay after, their program dates, they are responsible for making their own lodging arrangements.

-Individual SJSU faculty-led programs may, in conjunction with GEI, establish additional rules and policies regarding issues specific to that program.
+Individual SJSU faculty-led programs may, in conjunction with SAA, establish additional rules and policies regarding issues specific to that program.
 Participants will be responsible for reading and understanding these additional rules and agree to abide by them while participating in the program.

 Student Plane Tickets